 Economic Problems of Bangladesh and Solutions

-Due to fertile soil, many rivers turned this country an agricultural one.
+Due to fertile soil, many rivers turned this country into an agricultural one.
 This country has huge labor.
-So, labor-intensive industries like RMG (readymade garments) booms here.
+So, labor-intensive industries like RMG (readymade garments) boom here.
 Bangladesh also earns remittances exporting labor to abroad.

 Bangladesh is the 30th (2023) in the world in purchasing power parity and it is 39th (2023) largest in the world in terms of nominal GDP and its total GDP size is $484.76 billion (nominal, 2023).